RideWithGPS Available on All Bike Tours

 Does it matter what kind of smartphone, or operating system I have?

 RideWithGPS is available for either iPhones or Android phones.
-The app requires the following level operating systems: iPhone iOS 8 or newer, or Android 2.3 or newer.
+The app requires the following level operating systems: iPhone operating system version 10.0 and 11.0 or newer; or Android 4.1 or newer (“Jelly Bean” through “Oreo”).
+Note: These numbers do not refer to the iPhone name number, but rather to the operating system version names.

 What if I do not have a smartphone?